Simply DT - Direct Thermal Labels

 Mactac's new sub-brand of the Simply Sustainable® portfolio of products.
 These direct thermal materials are manufactured with no added bisphenols in the direct thermal chemistry.
 Part numbers will not change.

-Simply DT Products
+Simply DT Logistics Grade

 DLTL2602